-Cancer occurs when a cell’s gene mutation that occur after birth (not inherited) which make the cell unable to correct its DNA damage and unable to commit suicide (called apoptosis or natural death).
+Cancer occurs when a cell’s gene mutation that occurs after birth (not inherited) which make the cell unable to correct its DNA damage and unable to commit suicide (called apoptosis or natural death).
 A number of forces can cause gene mutation such as smoking, radiation, virus, carcinogenic chemicals, obesity, hormones, chronic inflammations and lack of exercise.

 General symptoms and signs include fatigue, lump or area of thickening that can be felt under the skin, weight changes (loss or gain), change in bowel or bladder habits, persistent cough or difficulty in breathing, hoarseness of voice, persistent unexplained fever, joint pain or bleeding.
-The symptoms and signs will vary depending on what part of body is affected.
+The symptoms and signs will vary depending on what part of the body is affected.

 Physical barriers include our skin, gastric (stomach) acid, and hairs in the nose and ears.
 These physical barriers play an important role in keeping our body healthy.

-Innate immune cells, called neutrophils and monocytes are critical for immune system.
-These cells are first responders and they work to gain immediate control of the situation and sends appropriate back up to adaptive immune system.
+Innate immune cells, called neutrophils and monocytes are critical for the immune system.
+These cells are first responders and they work to gain immediate control of the situation and sends appropriate back up to the adaptive immune system.

-Each of us is born with an intricate defense system that work to protect our bodies against illness and disease.
-The immune system is made up of network of cells and organs that work together to detect potential threats within the body and react to fight those invaders.
+Each of us is born with an intricate defense system that works to protect our bodies against illness and disease.
+The immune system is made up of a network of cells and organs that work together to detect potential threats within the body and react to fight those invaders.
 If all is working correctly, invaders are identified and the appropriate.